JAlcocerT/JAlcocerT/content/blog/dev-web-migrating-docplanner.md

 ---
-title: "Customizing a Web for Health Care"
+title: "Customizing a Web for Mental Health Care"
 date: 2024-09-29
 draft: false
 tags: ["dev"]
-description: 'From docplanner to owning a responsive Website with Astro'
+description: 'From DocPlanner to owning a responsive Website with Astro.
+The joruney of a psychologist'
 url: 'docplanner-web-migration'
 ---